Readf0x/templating-engine/README.md

 ```
 Golang!

-Yes, this is an html to golang to html processor.
+Yes, this is an plaintext to golang to plaintext processor.
 Genius, I know.
 That's why I didn't come up with it.
 Zozin did!

+You can actually use this with any plaintext document, or in theory actually any file but, I'm not sure what kind of edge cases that might introduce.

+For a more complicated example, see the [section 7 manpage](./man/te.7.tet)